yungtiec/bkp-alpha/data/CTF Markdown v1.0.0.md

-# The Brooklyn Project

 ### Introduction

 The following is a draft framework for the establishment of consumer tokens, which are described in more detail in [The Brooklyn Project Token Taxonomy](https://thebrooklynproject.consensys.net/token-taxonomy).
-The framework contains principles and practices covering important aspects of consumer token projects, and outlines a set of “collaborative disclosures” on which projects and communities should focus their attention.
+The framework contains principles and practices covering important aspects of consumer token projects, and outlines a set of “ transparency goals” on which projects and communities should focus their attention.

-The principles, practices and collaborative disclosures are intended to provide a framework for long-term oriented behavior and to help establish trust between the initiators of consumer token projects, their collaborators, the purchasers of the tokens, and the public at large.
+The principles, practices and transparency goals are intended to provide a framework for long-term oriented behavior and to help establish trust between the initiators of consumer token projects, their collaborators, the purchasers of the tokens, and the public at large.
 The framework represents the latest thinking, but best practices are expected to evolve based on ongoing experimentation and interaction between projects and their communities.
 The framework encourages projects to embrace transparency as a core principle and harness the input from their community members to improve how they structure, organize and manage themselves.

 The framework is designed to work with centralized and decentralized consumer token projects.
 This is significant, because many of today’s legal and regulatory norms struggle to account for decentralized projects that rely on a network of actors, many of whom are not bound together by traditional contracts or corporate structures.
 Although the setup and characteristics of consumer token projects differ, many problems they share are identical to those faced by traditional legal entities and markets—problems such as trust, cooperation, fairness, and safety.